Civil forfeiture in the United States: Justification

 Since a prosecutor can charge a person with a crime in a criminal case and charge his or her things in a civil case, issues such as double jeopardy have been raised.
 Further, there has been debate about whether seizures of property are considered as a fine or as a punishment in a legal sense.
 The distinction was clarified by the Supreme Court in United States v.
 Bajakajian, which decreed that a criminal forfeiture could be considered as both a type of fine and a punishment, while a civil forfeiture was not intended as a punishment of a person but rather a "legal fiction of punishing the property".
 As a result, the court decreed that civil forfeitures that served as remedial were not considered as a type of fine.

 The United States Supreme Court has upheld the principle of civil asset forfeiture at the federal level.
 The Court ruled in Austin v.
 United States (1993) that such civil forfeiture, treated as punitive actions, are subject to the Excessive Fines clause of the Eighth Amendment.
 The Supreme Court ruled in Timbs v.
 Indiana (2019) that protection against excessive fees in civil forfeiture is also incorporated against state and local government.

 In addition, there are more than 400 federal statutes that empower police to take assets from convicted criminals, as well as from persons not charged with criminality.
 Sometimes the seizures happen as a result of different government agencies working together, such as the Internal Revenue Service and the Department of Justice.
 Police at national and state levels cooperate in many instances according to procedural laws known as equitable sharing.
 In addition, there are laws that make it difficult for criminals to get dirty money clean by methods of money laundering; for example, law requires that cash deposits greater than $10,000 to a bank account be reported by the bank to the federal government, and there have been instances in which repeated cash deposits under this amount have looked suspicious to authorities even though they were done legitimately, leading to civil forfeiture seizures directly from a bank account.
 What has caused controversy is when the property of innocent persons is seized by police who believe that the seized items were involved in criminal activity.

-A June 2019 study found that more equitable sharing funds do not translate into more crimes solved, not improving overall police effectiveness.
+A June 2019 study found that more equitable sharing funds do not translate into more crimes solved, nor improving overall police effectiveness.
 Such funds also do not lead to less drug use.
 And forfeiture rates are linked to local economic performance, increasing when the local economy suffers, suggesting that such tactics are more geared towards raising revenue, not fighting crime.